 You are also allowed to make one (1) call to malloc to allocate

 this large amount of memory once and for all.

 Thus, calls to malloc or other systems call in connection with

-every memory allocation for records and arrays is not accepted.
+every memory allocation for records and arrays is not acceptable.

-More than one call to malloc can be accepted if it is carried out
+More than one call to malloc can be acceptable if it is carried out

 within the spirit of the above.
 For instance, you may allocate

 a large amount of memory with malloc at start-up and whenever

 you run out of memory, allocate an additional large amount of